SufiSR/HRWorks/README.md

 # HRWorks
-Signing Algorithm Demo for HRWorks (written in Python 3.7)
+Signing Algorithm Demo for HRWorks (written in Python 3.7) (DEPRECATED) - Please see new authorization mechanism for HRWorks API V2

 ## Libraries to be installed ##
 Requests 2.26.0: https://docs.python-requests.org/en/master/